mopemope/meghanada-emacs/README.md

 ### Meghanada-Server

-To do so, type `M-x meghanada-install-server RET`. server program is installed `~/.meghanada/meghanada.jar`.
+To do so, type `M-x meghanada-install-server RET`.
+Server program is installed `~/.meghanada/meghanada.jar`.

-If you open java file and set major-mode `meghanada-mode`, `meghanada-server` process autostart and connect to your editor.
+If you open java file and set major-mode `meghanada-mode`, [meghanada-server][] process autostart and connect to your emacs.

 ## Usage